Address

 Affordability

-Education in the last year of a public or state nursery school (mateřská škola) is provided free of charge.
-A child is entitled to be educated during the whole operational time of the nursery schools and the whole stay of a child is free of charge (not only the 4 hours of compulsory education activities).
-The education in a preparatory class (přípravná třída) in public and state schools is also free of charge, but only during the instruction time.
-In lower years of public and state nursery schools, the level of fees is set by the school head, although it is to a large extent regulated by Decree on Pre-primary Education.
-Parents or legal representatives are exempted from fees if they receive special social benefits listed in the decree.
-A school head can reduce or remit the fees also in other cases.
+Education in the last (compulsory) year of a public or state nursery school (mateřská škola) is provided free of charge.
+A child in the compulsory year is entitled to be educated during the whole operational time of the nursery school and the whole stay of a child is free of charge (not only the 4 hours of compulsory education activities).
+Education in a preparatory class (přípravná třída) in public and state schools is also free of charge, but only during the instruction time.

-In all types of schools, the children are entitled to school meals, which can be subject to charge (regulated by the Decree on School Catering in public and state schools).
+Children are entitled to school meals in all types of schools and these can be subject to charge (regulated by the Decree on School Catering in public and state schools).

 The transport is ensured by parents individually.
 If the distance between the catchment school and the child’s place of permanent residence is more than 4 km, the region is obliged to ensure the transport, but it does not need to be free of charge.